-Streamer can also tell how far the file has progressed. progress() returns a pair of 16-bit numbers val and range that represent progress as a fraction (val/progress).
-This example passes val and range to a cmd_slider widget.
+Streamer can also tell how far the file has progressed. progress() returns a pair of 16-bit numbers, val and range, which represent progress as a fraction (val/range).
+This example passes val and range directly to a cmd_slider widget.